Closing Costs vs Down Payment: Explained

 The down payment is separate from closing costs, but this payment is also due on closing day.

 The amount of the down payment depends on the type of loan that the buyer and lender decided to use.
 Many people believe that they must have 20% of the home price as a down payment for a home loan.

 This is a good general rule of thumb.
-But, the average down payment for first time homebuyers is 6% of the purchase price.
-Additionally, there are common down payment home loans that require smaller payments.
+But, the average down payment for first-time homebuyers is 6% of the purchase price.
+Also, there are common down payment home loans that require smaller payments.

 Down Payment Home Loan Types

 Finding a down payment home loan is typical when buying a home.
-However, there are few different types of home loan options that are available for home buyers.
+But, there are few types of home loan options that are available for home buyers.